 velocity += steeringAcceleration * deltaTime

-Of course we don't want the ant to pass a certain velocity threshold, so we clamp the new velocity using the clamp method:
+Of course we don't want the ant to pass a certain velocity threshold, so we clamp the new velocity using the clamp function:

 // from Ant.cpp